Contact Locations Call

 • Breathing Difficulties: Wheezing, coughing, or shortness of breath.

-• Severe Allergic Reactions (Anaphylaxis): Sudden drop in blood pressure, dizziness, fainting, or trouble breathing.
+• Serious allergic reactions: Sudden drop in blood pressure, dizziness, fainting, or trouble breathing.

-• If you’re noticing any of these symptoms, food allergy testing can provide clarity and guide safe, effective treatment.
+• If you’re noticing any of these symptoms, food allergy testing can provide clarity and guide supervised treatment.

 Find Out Your Triggers